Government Anti-Corruption Externship - Spring Only

 The Government Anti-Corruption Externship will teach students the structure and complexities of our Government’s efforts to identify, prevent, and prosecute public corruption.
 It provides students the opportunity to work in a government agency dedicated to combating public corruption and/or enhancing public ethics, and to examine through the seminar the different approaches and jurisdictions of the various federal, state, and local anti-corruption agencies operating in New York City.
 In the seminar, externs will learn how each of the placement agencies fits into the broader anti-corruption effort, through discussion about the various legal mechanisms in place to combat corruption, the roles of each of the placement agencies (and other relevant offices), and actual case studies.
 Students will interact with guest speakers from federal, state, and local agencies to enhance the lessons of that particular class, and to ensure that students are considering all possible approaches to dealing with the public corruption problem.
 With students approaching public corruption matters from a variety of perspectives, the seminar component will be an opportunity for enriched discussion of the ways in which these complex issues are handled.
 Through their fieldwork, students will gain professional skills by working with attorneys and learning about how the placement agencies investigate and respond to corruption.

-This externship is a four-credit offering.
-The seminar portion of the course will award two graded credits; completion of the fieldwork will award two ungraded credits.
-Students are expected to spend 10-15 hours per week at an anti-corruption agency chosen with guidance from the instructors.
+This externship is a five-credit offering.
+The seminar portion of the course will award two graded credits; completion of the fieldwork will award three ungraded credits.
+Students are expected to spend 15 hours per week at an anti-corruption agency chosen with guidance from the instructors.
 The agencies are:

 - New York County Office of the District Attorney, Public Corruption Bureau

 - King’s County District Attorney’s Office, Public Integrity Bureau

 - New York City Conflicts of Interest Board

 - The City of New York Business Integrity Commission

 - Office of the Inspector General of the New York City Police Department